SL

 Cable measures smaller than nominal at a localized spot.
 Caused by core failure, internal corrosion, or crushing.
 Use calipers, not your fingers — you can't feel a 5% change.

 Industry threshold: >5% reduction from nominal diameter at any point = remove.
-For 1/8″ cable, that's a measurement of 0.119″ or less.
-For 7/32″ cable (Sumner MX-equipped lifts), 0.208″ or less.
+For 1/8 in cable, that's a measurement of 0.119 in or less.

 ● Remove from service

-KINK / DEFORMATION
+YIELD PTKINK / PERM.
+DEFORMATION

 Kinks & permanent deformation